mixxplorer/Leaked-Credentials-Checker/README.md

 `target/release/leaked-passwords-filter-tool pwnedpasswords.txt filter.bincode -b`

-For generating the filter file for the full pwnedpasswords set, you need about 35 GB of RAM.
+For generating the filter file for the full pwnedpasswords set, you need about 35 GB of memory.
+You can make use of swap pretty efficiently.

 ### Run web API